 Acetylsalicylic acid commonly known as Aspirin is a prototypical analgesic with a chemical formula C9H8O4.

 It is also known as aspirin or 2-Acetoxybenzoic acid.
-It appears as a crystalline powder which is colourless to white in colour.
+It appears as a crystalline powder which is colourless to white.
 Generally, it has no smell but when in moist air it acquires a smell of acetic acid.
 It has a flashpoint of 482° F. It is most widely used in medication to treat pain, inflammation, and fever.